flexera-public/policy_templates/cost/azure/hybrid_use_benefit/README.md

 - Data retrieved from the Azure Pricing API is used to determine the hourly list price of the instance type with and without AHUB.
 The `Estimated Monthly Savings` is calculated by taking the difference between the two prices and multiplying by 24 and then 30.44 to get a monthly price.
 - Since savings is calculated based on list prices obtained from the Azure Pricing API, they will *not* take into account any Flexera adjustment rules or cloud provider discounts present in the Flexera platform.
-- The savings are displayed in the `Estimated Monthly Savings` column.
+- The savings areÂ displayed in the `Estimated Monthly Savings`Â column.
 - The incident message detail includes the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.
 - If the Flexera organization is configured to use a currency other than USD, the savings values will be converted from USD using the exchange rate at the time that the policy executes.